 Out of Country Storage and Processing of Personal Information

 UWCA has and will invest in new data management systems and software solutions on a routine basis, in order to work with or provide its services to its Personnel, Representatives, donors, customers, suppliers and others.
 As data processing technologies continually evolve, more systems and software solutions utilize “cloud-based” delivery models, where data processing and storage functionality is delivered from outside UWCA’s premises and through the internet or similar connections to the service provider, and where UWCA does not host the system or software solution within its physical premises.
 Accordingly, while UWCA maintains its responsibility for the protection of this data and of the Personal Information contained within it, Personal Information collection, use, disclosure, processing and storage may actually occur outside of Canada.

 - The purposes for which UWCA may utilize such cloud-based systems and solutions for the collection, use, disclosure, processing and storage of Personal Information, are those purposes that are otherwise described in this Policy.

-- UWCA has and will only engage service providers for such collection, use, disclosure, processing, and storage of Personal Information, where such Personal Information is or will be located in Canada or in the United States of America.
+- UWCA has and will only engage service providers for such collection, use, disclosure, processing and storage of Personal Information, where such Personal Information is or will be located in and outside Canada.

-- Any Personnel, Representative, donor, customer, supplier, or third person may obtain further information about UWCA’s collection, use, disclosure, processing, and storage of such Personal Information, or about UWCA’s policies and practices with respect to such service providers, located in the USA, by contacting UWCA’s Privacy Officer through the contact information below.
+- Any Personnel, Representative, donor, customer, supplier or third person may obtain further information about UWCA’s collection, use, disclosure, processing and storage of such Personal Information, or about UWCA’s policies and practices with respect to such service providers, located in and outside Canada, by contacting UWCA’s Privacy Officer through the contact information below.